|Semester:||Fall, Spring, or Full Year|

 Onsite Staff: The CIEE Santiago Center Director is Patricio Varas Guerrero.
 Patricio earned his doctorate in linguistics at the Pontificia Universidad Católica de Valparaíso, Chile.
 His Ph.D. focuses on models of discourse procesing, based on corpus linguistics, to explain how different groups use language to reach their functional goals.
 He lived for ten years in Bogotá, Colombia, where he earned his M.Sc. in Development Planning and Administration, from Universidad de Los Andes.
 His practical experience has been in the fields of international development projects and public policy at governmental organizations in Chile and Colombia, as well as teaching courses in public policy analysis at Universidad de Los Andes.

-Requirements Fulfilled: This program fulfills the two-course international studies requirement and the overseas study requirements for the Hispanic Studies major, the World Languages Major with Spanish as the primary language, and the Latin American Studies minor.
+Requirements Fulfilled: This program fulfills the 8-credit International Studies general education requirement and the overseas study requirements for the Hispanic Studies major, the World Languages Major with Spanish as the primary language, and the Latin American Studies minor.

 Curriculum: During their time in Chile, students enroll in courses at the CIEE Study Center or at the host universities, where they can choose from a wide range of course offerings in the humanities, social sciences, and sciences.
-A sampling of the courses and course descriptions are available on the CIEE Courses webpage for the program.
+A sampling of the courses and course descriptions are available on the CIEE Santiago Liberal Arts program page under the Academics tab.
 Students enroll in four to six courses, including optional elective CIEE courses and CIEE Spanish language course.
 The remaining coursework must be direct enrollment courses at any of the three Chilean universities: Universidad de Chile, Pontificia Universidad Católica de Chile, and Universidad Diego Portales.
 Classes are instructed in Spanish language, and CIEE students interact with Chilean students and other international students as well.
 Professors are primarily Chilean with advanced degrees from different universities around the world, so there are also different teaching styles and in-class pedagogical perspectives.

 Excursions: Students have the opportunity to participate in a long weekend excursion to a unique region in Chile.
 Past destinations have included the big island of Chiloé to the south of Chile or the San Pedro de Atacama desert in the north of Chile.
 The program also offers two shorter, overnight excursions.
 Examples of previous excursions include touring the vineyards of Casablanca and urban graffiti in the streets of Valparaíso or trekking in the provinces of San Felipe and Petorca.